How Hospitality is Influencing the Return to the Office

 To better attract, engage, and retain top talent, employers must take cues from the hospitality industry.
 A notion that centers around the idea of looking at a place of business as a destination and creating an in-person environment that provides value employees deem worth commuting for.

-Here are three guiding pillars to help you develop a hospitality-driven workplace:
+Here are three workplace trends to develop a hospitality-driven culture:

 According to Gensler’s 2022 U.S. Workplace Study, “The recent and widespread layoffs in the technology sector are the latest reminder that companies of all kinds across the globe are facing strong economic headwinds.
 This comes on the heels of a significant recalibration of the role of the workplace in attracting people back to the office …We’re noticing an increase in demand for hospitality-like amenities in and around these buildings — all in an effort to make the office feel like a destination rather than an obligation.”